RoyalMishra/DebitCard-CreditCard-Payment-Template/README.md

 # Templates
-Hi, Created this template with lots of 🧑‍💻 efforts and 💗 affection it can be used with any of the web-based 💳 DebitCard payment 🪙 eg: Rupay, Visa, MasterCard, AmericanExpress, Discover and many more.
+Hi, Created this template with lots of 🧑‍💻 effort and 💗 affection it can be used with any of the web-based 💳 DebitCard payment 🪙 eg: Rupay, Visa, MasterCard, AmericanExpress, Discover and many more.
 Just 🍴 Fork and Enjoy:  😊
 Please Mention Credit : @ github.com/royalmishra